Bayesian Mixtures Models with Repulsive and Attractive Atoms: Preparatory Lemmas

 In the following, we write $E_V[f(x, z)]$ to indicate that the expectation is taken with respect to the generic random variable $V$.
 Write $\Psi^\prime = (\Phi^!, \bm m)$ where $\bm m$ is the collection of marks.
 With a slight abuse of notation, we write $g(x, s, \Psi^\prime_{x, s}) = g(x, s, \Phi^!_x, \bm m)$.
 Then

 where $n^!$ denotes the cardinality of $\Phi^!_x$.
-Denoting the cardinality of $\Phi$ with $n$, $n^! = n -1$, by Fubini's theorem, we can interchange the outer most integral over $\Ss$ with $\E_{\Phi^!_x}$.
+Denoting the cardinality of $\Phi$ with $n$, $n^! = n -1$, by Fubini's theorem, we can interchange the outermost integral over $\Ss$ with $\E_{\Phi^!_x}$.
 Then, we apply the CLM formula (in reversed order) with respect to $\Phi^!_x$, thus obtaining